 6. Proof Points From Comparable Engagements

 Reference specific case studies matching the client's industry, scale, or challenge.
-Quantify outcomes: "Reduced vendor onboarding from 6 weeks to 11 days for a Fortune 500 manufacturer" outperforms "fast implementation" by orders of magnitude in evaluator credibility scoring.
+Quantify outcomes: "Reduced vendor onboarding from 6 weeks to 11 days for a Fortune 500 manufacturer" outperforms "fast implementation" in evaluator credibility scoring.

 The RFP document states requirements, but winning responses address underlying priorities.
 Here's how to uncover them: